hydraulic-software/conveyor/guidebook/docs/troubleshooting/troubleshooting-jvm.md

     JAR stripping can be disabled, but then you will face problems with Mac notarization detecting unsigned code inside your JARS.
 Future versions of Conveyor may add support for signing files inside JARs, but this wouldn't fix the user experience problems such as slower startup and littering home directories.

+## FlatLAF doesn't use correct window decorations

+Make sure you're using 2.6+ and that your config is including the JVM enhancements config (`include required("/stdlib/jvm/enhancements/client/v1.conf")`).

+For more details see [problems loading native libraries](#problems-loading-native-libraries).

 ## Big delta updates